Ranking Gerard Houllier’s 40 Liverpool signings, from worst to best

-In his six years in charge of Liverpool, Gerard Houllier did a lot of transfer business – although it’s fair to say some deals were better than others.
+Gerard Houllier signed some 40 players during in his six years in charge of Liverpool – and it’s fair to say some deals were better than others.

-The French manager brought no fewer than 40 players to Anfield during his time in charge, including a number of talents who formed the basis of Rafa Benitez’s Champions League-winning side in 2005.
+The French manager rid the Reds squad of the Spice Boys mentality and brought in several players who took the club to a different level, including a number of talents who formed the basis of Rafa Benitez’s Champions League-winning side in 2005.

-You can’t get everything right, though, and Houllier had a fair few swings and misses.
+You can’t get everything right, though, and Houllier had a fair few swings and misses, particularly in his early days in charge.
 We’ve tried to rank all 40 of the signings, from the worst to the best.

 Norwegian defender Kippe was one of Houllier’s first signings and spent a full four years as a Liverpool player but didn’t even manage a single Premier League appearance in that time.

 After 93 minutes spread across two substitute appearances in the league cup, he left for Lillestrøm in 2002 and is somehow still there.

 Liverpool paid seven figures to bring Sjölund over from West Ham.
 The Hammers themselves had paid decent money to recruit the Finn, who made his professional debut at just 15.

 He played zero games for the Reds and is now back at his first club, IFK Mariehamn.

 A highly-rated centre-back, Medjani would have probably broken through if Houllier had stayed longer, but Benitez went his own way.

 Having been in France’s Under-21 squad during his time at Anfield, Medjani went on to play for Algeria at two World Cups after eventually establishing himself at Ajaccio.